a22057916w/python_advance/README.md

 ```

 ### Coroutine
-A **coroutine**(協程 is a function that can be paused, returned, and resumed in the halfway.
+A **coroutine** is a function that can be paused, returned, and resumed in the halfway.
 <br><br>
 For Python Package `asycnio`, a corotinue can be declare by adding `async` in front of the function, like ```async def example():```